Thoughts on my PhD

 #1 - teaching

-Whilst it was almost always my intention to become a teacher, I liked the idea of becoming a university lecturer as well, however, and at some point, this even appealed to me even more than teaching kids.
-But the truth is, after working in two secondary schools last year and this year I realise how much I prefer to teach kids.
+Whilst it was almost always my intention to become a teacher, I liked the idea of becoming a university lecturer as well, however this even appealed to me even more than teaching kids for a long time.
+But the truth is, after working in two secondary schools last year and discovering how much fun it is to actually be a teacher I cannot go through with three years of a PhD at the moment.
+My passion for education and my subject are just too much for me to hold down.

 #2 - technicality